 As a consequence of poor oral health, our pets can develop tooth decay or periodontal disease.

-Just like people, when animals eat plaque attacks their teeth and can build up into tartar if not regularly brushed away.
+Just like people, when animals eat, plaque attacks their teeth and can build up into tartar if not regularly brushed away.

 This may lead to infections in the mouth, tooth decay, periodontal disease and even loose or missing teeth.
 That's why regular vet dentist visits and dental care are critical to preventing disease and pain in the gums.